mit6874/mit6874.github.io/tutorials/quickstart-tutorial.md

   <img src='/assets/ipynotebook.png'>
 </div>

-Click through the `mnist_lr.ipynb` and start working on your Pset 1!
+Click through the `pset1.ipynb` and start working on your Pset 1!
 More tutorials about how to use Jupyter Notebook can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html): https://jupyter-notebook.readthedocs.io/en/stable/notebook.html.